check-spelling-sandbox/Azure-Sentinel/DataConnectors/O365 DataCSharp/readme.md

    * Container name where blobs will be stored, depending on EnableArchiving flag

    * EnableDirectInjestionToWorkSpace = true/false,
-   * Indicates if the audit logs to be directly injested to analytics workspace
+   * Indicates if the audit logs to be directly ingested to analytics workspace

    * SentinelCustomerId = "Sentinel workspace Id"